 Market Intelligence

-The exceptions worth knowing: Memphis is a genuine freight hub — FedEx built their entire network around it, and Amazon plus Nike distribution add meaningful dry van volume on top.
+The exceptions worth knowing: Memphis is a genuine freight hub - FedEx built their entire network around it, and Amazon plus Nike distribution add meaningful dry van volumeon top.
 Little Rock handles more freight than most people expect and sits at a real crossroads on I-30 and I-40.
-Bentonville never slows down because Walmart's supply chain machine runs year-round regardless of what spot rates are doing elsewhere.
+Bentonville never slows down because Walmart's supply chain machine runs year-round regardless of what spot rates are doing elsewhere - which makes it a good market for dedicated lane work with CPG suppliers.
 Oklahoma City has oilfield support freight that pays above standard flatbed.

 South Central Freight Questions